Doctoral program in applied areas of biological and biomedical sciences.

 Furthermore, emerging issues, such as health implications of nanotechnology, renewable energy, climate change and infectious disease, urban microbiology, and food safety will be discussed to give insight to future environmental health concerns.

 This course is intended for graduate students interested in gaining a detailed understanding of molecular mechanisms underlying synaptic function and development.
 Throughout the course, the focus will be on understanding the experimental approaches that produced current knowledge.
 In most weeks, students will be assigned recent research papers as their primary reading material.
-About 2/3 of the classes will be lectures by the instructor and 1/3 will be student led discussions of papers.
+About two-thirds of the classes will be lectures by the instructor and a third will be student-led discussions of papers.

 The aim of the course is to provide an introduction to epigenetics and chromatin dynamics, particularly the structural and biochemical modifications of chromatin that underlie epigenetic states and their effects on gene expression and human diseases.
 The importance of epigenetic states is perhaps the major discovery of molecular biology in the past ten years.
 They are critical to understanding the control of gene expression in development, the programming and reprogramming that takes place in the differentiation of pluripotent stem cells and they provide an accounting for many of the genomic malfunctions that result in human disease.
 An acquaintance with the concepts of what has come to be known as Epigenomics is essential for a Molecular Biology major.